R8ndeer/imc-prosperity-3/README.md

 # Frequently Asked Questions

-## What is Wall Mid and why did we use it?
+## What is the Wall Mid and why did we use it?

 The Wall Mid is our best approximation of the true underlying price of a product during trading.
 During testing on the official Prosperity website, it was possible to infer the true underlying price indirectly: by buying or selling a single lot and observing the resulting PnL, which was calculated based on the true internal price rather than market quotes.